 For more information about these requirements, visit One Stop.

-- 2.5+ GPA
+- 2.5+ grade point average

-- Demonstrated interest in the field
+- Demonstrated interest in the construction field

-- A pattern of steady improvement in academic performance
+- A pattern of steady academic improvement

 - Nonacademic experience in a related field